-In a Doll's House, Nora has a causal conservation with her children's nurse asking her "if anything ever happens, will you...".
+In a A Dolls House Nora has a causal conservation with her children's nurse asking her "if anything ever happens, will you...".

 The song "The Wizard and I" from the musical Wicked has several examples of foreshadowing.
 In this song we see starry-eyed teenage Elphaba, who we already know is going to become the infamous Wicked Witch of the West, fantasizing about being the Wizard's right-hand girl one day.
 She dreams about "a celebration throughout Oz that's all to do with me" after we've just seen the townspeople rejoice at her presumed death.
 She also says "I'd be so happy I could melt" and "when people see me they will scream."
 This could also be considered an interesting example of a "Funny Aneurysm" Moment.

-Also in Wicked, there is foreshadowing with Fiero in the song "Dancing Through Life" whe he sings Life's more painless, for the brainless, hinting to his becoming the scarecrow with no brain later in the show.
+There is foreshadowing with Fiero in the song "Dancing Through Life" whe he sings Life's more painless, for the brainless, hinting at his transformation into the scarecrow with no brain later in the show.

-There's a nice one in the musical version of The Secret Garden where Martha sings to Mary about what she can do now that she lives out in the middle of nowhere.
-She talks about all kinds of fantastical things to explore out there, including pirate caves and fairies.
+The Secret Garden: Martha sings to Mary about what she can do now that she lives out in the middle of nowhere and talks about all kinds of fantastical things to explore out there, including pirate caves and fairies.
 Tucked into all this fantasy, she sings If you chance to see a garden guarded by a tree and meet a bird who speaks to thee... which of course turns out to be real.

 In Vanities: The Musical, Mary warns Kathy in the song "Let Life Happen" that her obsession with organizing will "drive her mad", foreshadowing her later nervous breakdown.
 Kathy recalls this in "Setting Your Sights (What You Wanted)" and "An Organized Life (1974)".